“Listen to the leaves falling one by one. When we rake them up, we’re gonna have some fun!”

 8. Go for a hike, see the colors

 The Pacific Northwest outdoors is gorgeous all year round, but fall is the time to see it at its most vibrant.
-Go hike through the vivid yellows, oranges, and reds before the leaves all fall.
+Hike through the vivid yellows, oranges, and reds before the leaves fall.
 These family friendly trails will get you going.